Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 hermes gateway status

-If you see env:DEEPSEEK_API_KEY in the credential list, the injection is
+If you see env:DEEPSEEK_API_KEY with the ← arrow, the injection is

 working — the key came from 1Password, not from your .env file.